sniyaz/csci-110-su24/midterm_info.md

 6. You **must** submit your PDF to the Midterm Assignment on Canvas by 8:25PM (the end of class) on the day of the exam: any late exams will **not** be graded.

+7. You **are** allowed to resubmit to the Canvas assignment as many times as you like if you find a mistake (as long as your final submission is before the end of the exam!)

 If you don't currently have a word processor on your laptop capable of saving documents to PDF, you can download [LibreOffice](https://www.libreoffice.org) (an open-source version of Microsoft Office available for every OS).
 I also believe that you get access to Microsoft Word as Mt.
 SAC students, but don't quote me on that.

 **Make sure** to test your word processor before the exam!
 There will be **no** extra time or exceptions if you have word processor issues.